ogsproject/ogs/README.md

-# ogs Stand for Open Game System
+# What is OGS
+Open Game Service is a site to host game server for customer